 It is commonly stated that 50% of marriages end in divorce.
-Due to various factors such as adultery, domestic violence, addiction, desertion or simple fundamental differences of opinion, a couple may seek a dissolution of their marriage.
-Because a divorce can be a highly sensitive and stressful time for any family, the attorneys at Szaferman Lakind bring compassion, understanding, experience and knowledge to help make the process as amicable and easy as possible for all parties involved.
+Due to various factors such as adultery, domestic violence, addiction, desertion, or simple fundamental differences of opinion, a couple may seek a dissolution of their marriage with a divorce lawyer.
+Because a divorce can be highly sensitive and stressful for any family, the divorce lawyers at Szaferman Lakind bring compassion, understanding, experience and knowledge to help make the process as amicable and easy as possible for all parties involved.

-Divorces can at times, become extremely complicated and costly when it comes to the distribution of assets, child custody and parenting time, alimony and child support.
-Our attorneys personalize their advice and counsel based upon your familial situation and work toward the best possible outcome for your family.
-We work with you every step of the way either in court, mediation, negotiation or arbitration, as your advocate, taking into account the major life changes that are happening to your family.
+Divorces can also become complicated and costly when it comes to the distribution of assets, child custody and parenting time, alimony, and child support.
+Our divorce attorneys personalize their advice and counsel based upon your familial situation and work toward the best possible outcome for your family.
+We work with you every step of the way in either court, mediation, negotiation or arbitration, as your advocate, taking into account the major life changes that are happening to your family.

-Each and every case is unique and deserves personalized attention.
+Each case is unique and deserves personalized attention.
 We have the experience and expertise to handle all aspects of a divorce.
 We know that our clients need both moral support and zealous advocates.
-We provide personal attention and direct support to our clients during what can be a very challenging time.
+Our top ranked divorce attorneys provide personal attention and direct support to our clients during what can be a very challenging time.

 At Szaferman Lakind, our team of experienced divorce lawyers will work with you and will be sympathetic to the situation by providing expert counsel and advice.
 If you’re currently in the process of getting divorced, our divorce attorneys can help.